KevinCurtisDev/Simon_game/README.md

 ## Deployment

+### Live deployment

-This site has been deployed on GitHub pages and can be viewed here: [live preview of project](https://the-masta-blasta.github.io/Jessica_webapp/)
+This site has been deployed on GitHub pages and can be viewed here: [live preview of project]()

+### Local version

+To run the Simon game on your local machine you should do the following:

+* Navigate to the github repo here: [repo](https://github.com/The-masta-blasta/Simon_game)
+* Click the download button at the top right of the screen.
+* Alternatively navigate into a folder (using the command line) you wish to clone the game to on your machine and run the following git command: git clone https://github.com/The-masta-blasta/Simon_game
+* once you have the repo on your machine, from the command line cd into the project folder
+* make sure you have python3 installed on your machine and run th efollowing command: python3 -m http.server
+* To see the game visit the local host address generated by the python server.

 ## Difficulties

-The most challenging area in building this web app was striking a good balance between design and following what Jessica (the poet the site is designed for) wanted to display.
-An other challenging area was cache management when using the service worker.
-This is an area of the site that still needs improvement.

 ## Further Enhancements

-I would like to continue to make the web app offline friendly by integrating indexBD into the contact form, allowing users to send a message offline and later have the message delivered when their device connects to the internet.

-The site's load time would benefit further by inlining css for above the fold content in order to mitigate the render blocking styles during the critocal rendering path.

 ## Credits